-Over half of the world's population are now social media users according to We Are Social & Hootsuite research.
-That's 4.2 billion people, of whom 20% use it for work.
+Nearly 60% of the world's population are social media users, according to We Are Social & Hootsuite research - that's 4.76 billion people.
 Whilst your business may benefit from employees being active on social media, the downsides of unrestricted use go well beyond wasting time.

-From lost business to discrimination, without guidance workplace social media posts can be a minefield.
-And with the introduction of GDPR, it is now more important than ever to make staff aware of what is and is not acceptable behaviour.
+From lost business to discrimination, without guidance, workplace social media posts can be a minefield.
+And with the introduction of GDPR, it has become more important than ever to make staff aware of what is and is not acceptable behaviour.

 Social media growth shows no signs of slowing

-Recent figures compiled by Avocado Social show how widespread social media has become:
+Recent figures show how widespread social media has become:

-With most of your employees active on social media (even during work hours), you'll need to set a code of conduct to govern employee usage.
+With most of your employees active on social media (even during work hours), you'll need to set a code of conduct to govern employee usage through a social media policy.

-1. Define your company's attitude to social media
+1. Define your company's attitude toward social media

-Is it a tool that is vital to your company's success, a tolerated distraction, or worse a risk to the security of commercially sensitive information?
-Decide if some personal use is allowed during lunch or break times or whether at work access is completely banned.
+Is it a tool vital to your company's success, a tolerated distraction, or worse, a risk to the security of commercially sensitive information?
+Decide if some personal use is allowed during lunch or break times or whether at-work access is completely banned.

-Be clear about what behaviour is and isn't allowed - for example, updating your Facebook status may be acceptable during lunch or break times, but don't say or comment on something that may be considered detrimental to your firm, reveal commercial secrets or share offensive images or emails.
+Be clear about what behaviour is and isn't allowed.
+For example, updating your Facebook status may be acceptable during lunch or break times.
+However, don't say or comment on something that may be considered detrimental to your firm, reveal commercial secrets or share offensive images or emails.

 3. Don't air grievances in public